KoushicSumathiKumar/Networks-TFTP-Client-Server/README.md

 - **report.pdf** - my report summarising my methods and results building Trivial File Transfer Protocol (TFTP)

 In order to properly test **my Client-Servers**, I used [Tftp64](https://pjo2.github.io/tftpd64/) to test with 3rd party client-server.
 Proof of **my Client-Servers** working is recorded in my report.

+If you have any questions, don't hesitate to drop a message on my [LinkedIn](https://www.linkedin.com/in/koushic-sumathi-kumar/) :)